chaisemartinPackages/did_multiplegt_dyn/vignettes/vignette_1.md

 </table>

 ### Part III: Estimation
-Once the dataset has only non missing outcomes, we can run `did_multiplegt_dyn` a number of times equal to the interval in the original data between non-missing outcomes (4 in our case).
-For the $n$-th run, we keep a subset of our data correspoding to observations having model_subset equal to 0 (not-yet-switchers) or $n$ (switchers in the $n$-th partition).
-In this way, we are able to redefine the indices of the effects.
-For instance, in groups with $n = 1$ (i.e. switching on a period where the outcome can be observed), the first effect computed by `did_multiplegt_dyn` matches their first dynamic effect, but the second matches their fifth dynamic effect (consider the case of party $C$ in the [toy example](#a-toy-example) above).
+Once the dataset has only non missing outcomes, we run `did_multiplegt_dyn` 4 times:
++ First, we keep groups in subsamples A) and B) (subsample=0 or subsample=1).
+In that subsample, the first event-study effect is an effect of one period of exposure to treatment, the second event-study effect is an effect of five periods of exposure, etc.
++ Then, we keep groups in subsamples A) and C) (subsample=0 or subsample=2).
+In that subsample, the first event-study effect is an effect of two periods of exposure to treatment, the second event-study effect is an effect of six periods of exposure, etc.
++ etc.

 <table>
   <tr>